rd-alliance/metadata-catalog-data/README.md

 ## Contents

+  - `backup` contains an occasional public backup of the main record and controlled terms databases.
+(The subject thesaurus is read-only; see the `vocab` folder.)

   - `css` contains the code used to generate the Metadata Standards Catalog stylesheet.
 It is generated from [Bootstrap v4] sources with customizations using a SASS/SCSS compiler.